Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Dimensional reduction

 For completeness, we describe here our implementation in {\tt DRalgo}.
 We refer to ref.~\cite{Ekstedt:2022bff} for details of the program.
 Our results were obtained using version 1.01 beta (16-05-2022) of {\tt DRalgo} and version 1.1.2 (06-05-2020) of {\tt Groupmath}~\cite{Fonseca:2020vke}.

 We start from defining the model of section~\ref{sec:model} as follows:

-Note that due to the design choice of {\tt DRalgo}, we need to define the model \emph{with} masses in the four-dimensional theory ({\tt m1sq} and {\tt m2sq}), and then set them to zero later.
+Note that due to the design choice of {\tt DRalgo}, we need to define the model \emph{with} masses in the 4D theory ({\tt m1sq} and {\tt m2sq}), and then set them to zero later.

 We obtain the couplings and masses of the effective theory by running